Types of Higher Education Institutions in New Zealand

 Degree programmes offered by New Zealand universities are recognised globally and appear in international university rankings including Times Higher Education Top 500 and Shanghai Jiao Tong Top 500.
 Admission in universities is considered on the basis of credit of student in National Certificate of Educational Achievement in high school.
 Hence, most of the students are 18 years of age when enrolling in UG degree.
-Students who are over 20 years can enrol in any course without any entrance.
-In other words, if course has vacancies then students can be accepted.

 In all, there are 24 polytechnics in New Zealand ranging from small institutions in rural areas to major institutions in urban areas.
 These institutes of technology offer higher education in form of vocational and professional courses.
 These polytechnics adopt practical approach rather than theoretical means.
 This is due to the fact that industry experience plays a vital role and focused on developing student’s personality.
 Hence, work experience is part of courses.
 Studying at polytechnics is flexible than universities.
 However, number of study hours is less and duration of courses is more.
 Students can opt for open education and earn pre-certificates and foundation courses.

 Colleges of Education are meant for teachers and focused on training them.
 They can get primary, secondary, higher and even degree education here.
 There are two colleges of Education in New Zealand Christchurch and Dunedin.

 Wananga are basically opened for tribal people i.e. Kiwi and for people who wish to study in Maori environment.
 There are total 3 wanangas in New Zealand.
 These are state funded institutions where research is carried by Maori students.
 In Wanangas, special emphasize is given on using Maori language and protocol in all areas of studies.